ScalaWilliam/git-work/documentation/analysis.md

 As a **Worker** or a **Client**,
 I want to know the most effective workflow,
 So that I would be able to get on with the work more quickly.

+As the Git Work Man,
+I want to be able to advertise the work as soon as possible, So that I could get more of the work done sooner.

+As the Git Work Man,
+I want all the project discussions to happen in Git Issues, So that I would be able to collect actionable metrics that improve the product.

+As the Git Work Man,
+I want **Work Items** to be quality and self-describing, So that **Workers** would get done the work done faster by not asking questions.

+As the **Client**,
+I want to be able to offer money for finding bugs,
+So that the project could be improved easily.

 ```